yancha38/Cognizant-JavaTrack/Java Programming Fundamentals/Shape - Area Volume Calculation/README.md

 _Area of cube is  2 * length * width + 2 * length * height + 2* width * height_ <br>
 _Volume of cube is  length * width * height_

-Create a public class Sphere with private attributes :
+#### Create a public class _Sphere_ with private attributes :

 `double radius`

-Write the public getters and setters for these attributes.
+**Write the public getters and setters for these attributes.**

-Sphere class should inherit the Shape class
+> `Sphere` class should inherit the `Shape` class

-Area of  Sphere is  4  * PI * radius2
+_Area of  Sphere is  4  * PI * radius2_ <br>

-Volume of Sphere is   ( 4  * PI * radius3 ) / 3
+_Volume of Sphere is   ( 4  * PI * radius3 ) / 3_

 **Note : You should use Math.PI for the value of PI**

-For Rectangle and Triangle class the method volume should return -1.
+> For Rectangle and Triangle class the method volume should return -1.

-Create an interface Spatial which is a marker interface.
-Classes that has proper implementation for volume should implement this interface.
+- Create an interface Spatial which is a marker interface.
+Classes that has proper implementation for volume should implement this interface. <br>

-Create a public Main class which has the main method.
+- Create a public Main class which has the main method. <br>

-Create an array of Shape of size 5.
+- Create an array of Shape of size 5. <br>

-Get the Shape type and the corresponding attributes and store those objects in the array.
+**Get the Shape type and the corresponding attributes and store those objects in the array.** <br>

-Print the area and volume of the objects created.
+- Print the area and volume of the objects created. <br>

-Volume of the array object should be printed only if it is of Spatial Type.
+- Volume of the array object should be printed only if it is of Spatial Type. <br>

 > Sample Input :